MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-fields.md

 For a description of each field attribute and how you can list them, see [Field attributes](#field-attributes) and [List field attributes](#list-attributes) later in this article.
 For an overview of WITs and work items, see [Track work with user stories, issues, bugs, features, and epics](about-work-items.md).

+### What is a field?
+How are field names used?

+Each [work item type](../boards/backlogs/add-work-items.md) is associated with 31 system fields and several more type-specific fields.
+You use work items to plan and track your project.

+Each field supports tracking a piece of information about the work to perform.
+Values you assign to a field are stored in the work tracking data store which you can create queries to determine status and trends.

+For descriptions and usage of each field defined for the core system processes&mdash;[Scrum, Agile, and CMMI system processes](../boards/work-items/guidance/choose-process.md)&mdash;see [Work item field index](../boards/work-items/guidance/work-item-field.md).

-## Field names
+### Field names

-The field friendly name identifies each work item field.
-When adding a custom field, make sure the friendly name falls within these guidelines:
+A work item field name uniquely identifies each work item field.
+Make sure your field names fall within these guidelines:

-- Must be unique within the organization or project collection
+- Field names must be unique within the account/project collection
-- Must be 128 or fewer Unicode characters
+- Field names must be 128 or fewer Unicode characters
-- Can't contain any leading or trailing spaces, nor two or more consecutive spaces
+- Field names can't contain any leading or trailing spaces, nor two or more consecutive spaces
-- Must contain at least one alphabetic character
+- Field names must contain at least one alphabetic character
-- Can't contain the following characters: ```.,;'`:~\/\*|?"&%$!+=()[]{}<>```.
+- Field names can't contain the following characters: ```.,;'`:~\/\*|?"&%$!+=()[]{}<>```.

+Because custom fields are defined for an organizaiton or collection, you can't add a custom field to a process with the same field name that you add to another process.

 For additional information, see [Naming restrictions and conventions](../../organizations/settings/naming-restrictions.md#work-items-work-item-types-and-customizations).